 Interstitial Cystitis (IC)

 Interstitial Cystitis is a bladder condition that usually consists of multiple symptoms.
-Most IC patients have recurring pelvis pain/pressure, or discomfort in the bladder and pelvic region, and urinary frequency.
+Most IC patients have recurring pelvis pain/pressure, discomfort in the bladder and pelvic region, and urinary frequency.

 Types of IC

 Researchers continue to study IC and investigate why IC symptoms can be different in different patients.
 Many believe that there may be additional subtypes, called phenotypes, of IC.
 This also helps to explain why there is such disparity in how IC patients respond to treatments.

 Currently, there are two recognized subtypes of IC: non-ulcerative and ulcerative.